 - More products – typical vending machines offer roughly 45 products, while the average micro-market offers over 200.

 Advantages over Cafes

-- Micromarket kiosks have a lower barrier to entry and significantly lower operating costs.
+- Micromarket kiosk machines have a lower barrier to entry and significantly lower operating costs.
 This makes micromarkets a particularly attractive option for smaller businesses that cannot invest in a full-service cafe.

-- Micromarket kiosks can offer more products than a typical cafe, and because the fresh food is often outsourced, it is easier to change the menu with little notice.
+- Micromarket kiosk systems can offer more products than a typical cafe, and because the fresh food is often outsourced, it is easier to change the menu with little notice.

 - Micromarket kiosks never close.
 This is especially beneficial for companies that have staff working long hours and weekends.
 It is no longer necessary to have a cafe staff available to serve the employees during off-hours.

 - The product offerings are limitless – even including items outside of food.
 As long as an item can be barcoded, it can be sold!